[Gilbert Logo]

 Existing Lighting

-Flytraps must compete with other light sources for an insects attention.
-Standard incandescent and fluorescent lighting have little or no effect on pro flytrap performance, as long as it is not placed where it draws additional insects into the facility.
+ILTs must compete with other light sources for an insects attention.
+Standard incandescent and fluorescent lighting have little or no effect on pro ILT performance, as long as it is not placed where it draws additional insects into the facility.
 However, mercury vapor lamps emit enough UV to reduce the effectiveness of light traps.
 The use of sodium vapor and lower wattage lighting will increase light trap effectiveness.
+New LED fixtures may even prove to be superior since LEDs can be selectively chosen for output on a nanometer scale

 A List Of Don'ts

-• Do not use light traps where their attractant light shines directly out glass doors or doors to be open after dusk.
+• Do not use light traps where their attractant light shines directly out open or glass doors after dusk.
 Outside insects can be attracted in.

-• Do not forget ADA Guidelines when installing flytraps.
+• Don't forget the ADA requirements when installing traps.

-• Do not use any electric flytraps in explosion sensitive areas.
+• Do not use any electric ILTs in explosion sensitive areas.
 See the National Electric Code.

-• Do not place flytraps in direct sunlight.
-Sunlight contains all the wavelengths of energy that both humans and insects see as light, including the wavelengths that attract insects to flytraps.
+• Do not place ILTs in direct sunlight.
+Sunlight contains all the wavelengths of energy that both humans and insects see as light, including the wavelengths that attract insects to ILTs.
 This does not mean that the darkest spot in the room is always the best place for a light trap.

 • Do not overestimate the ability of light meters; especially, cheap, little ones.
 If properly used (and that's the crux of the matter); they can distinguish an old lamp from a new one, but "if" and only "if" comparing the exact same brand and model of lamp.
 METERS ARE NOT FLIES!
 They cannot evaluate trap designs, the comparative effectiveness of different lamps, or shatter-proof coatings.
 Only good, honest research with insects can do that.
 Seen any?

-Learn as much as you can about the nature and habits of flying insects.
+Learn as much as you can about the nature of flying insects.
 Be aware of the effect odor, temperature, wind and light have on them.
-Use all preventative procedures to keep the number of flying insects in your facility to a minimum.
-Pro flytraps are one tool!
+Use all preventative procedures to keep flying insects at a minimum.
+No one can fine tune your fly system better than a sincere dedicated thinking person onsite.
+Our distributor network features just such people.
+And, experience counts.

 *Weidhass, D.E.; Hollingsworth, J.P.; Thompson, E.G. & Davis, D.F., 1986.
 An Evaluation of Electrocuting Light Traps For Fly Control In Buildings.
 In Gilbert® Sponsored Insect Electrocuting Light Trap Research.
 Gilbert Industries, Inc. Jonesboro, AR.
 Pgs.
 33-75.